Car insurance companies do offer a different premium rate if you drive your car for pleasure versus commuting daily to work.

 If you tell them you don’t drive it to work in order to pay less for insurance, don’t drive it to work.
 If you get into an accident commuting to work and you’re paying the “pleasure rate,” your insurance company may decide to refuse your claim.

 Don’t wait another moment to insure your car against possible damage.
-Enter your zip code in the box below and get back free, and easy, auto insurance quotes!
+Enter your zip code in the box below and get free and easy auto insurance quotes!

 What do the car insurance companies consider a pleasure vehicle?

-However, a pleasure vehicle is determined by the amount of miles you drive it on an annual basis.
-Driving less that the limit for pleasure mileage means you most likely qualify for discounts!
+However, a pleasure vehicle is determined by the number of miles you drive it on an annual basis.
+Driving less than the limit for pleasure mileage means you most likely qualify for discounts!

 Do I need commercial car insurance for my work vehicle?

-Know this: If your work vehicle is owned by the business you work for, then you are not responsible for the insurance on that vehicle–your employer is.
+If your work vehicle is owned by the business you work for, then you are not responsible for the insurance on that vehicle, your employer is.
 They can’t legally have you purchase the insurance on a work-owned vehicle.